MicrosoftDocs/azure-docs/articles/storage/blobs/data-lake-storage-upgrade.md

 ms.component: data-lake-storage-gen2
 ---

-# Upgrade your big data analytics solutions from Azure Data Lake Storage Gen1 to Azure Data Lake Storage Gen2 Preview
+# Upgrade your big data analytics solutions from Azure Data Lake Storage Gen1 to Azure Data Lake Storage Gen2

-If you're using Azure Data Lake Storage Gen1 in your big data analytics solutions, this guide helps you to upgrade those solutions to use Azure Data Lake Storage Gen2 Preview.
+If you're using Azure Data Lake Storage Gen1 in your big data analytics solutions, this guide helps you to upgrade those solutions to use Azure Data Lake Storage Gen2.
 You can use this document to assess the dependencies that your solution has on Data Lake Storage Gen1.
 This guide also shows you how to plan and perform the upgrade.

 We'll help you through the following tasks: